KarlWasson/karlwasson.github.io/docs/avoid-orverly-complicated-language.md

 ### Types of Jargon

-- Necessary technical terms: Utilize technical terms essential for understanding the subject matter, but provide explanations or context when introducing them.
+- Unnecessary technical terms: Utilize technical terms essential for understanding the subject matter, but provide explanations or context when introducing them.
 - Obscure and pretentious language: Avoid using convoluted or lengthy words, archaic phrases like "herby" or "wherefore," and excessive Latin terminology.

 --